3it-inpaqt/line-classification-slope/README.md

 * `dx` : Take the derivative of the patches, used in `load_diagram.py` (make sure to change it according to your simulation)
 * `run_name` : If you set this parameter to `tmp`, the target directory will be reset each time you load the diagrams.
-* `run_number` : This parameter sets the amount of time a network will be train.
+* `run_number` : This parameter sets the amount of time a network will be trained.
 Note only the best values of standard deviation will let the program save the model, meaning you can run the model 20 times and only save 3 models, as they got the best performance.